 - Cilantro: Adds so much freshness to your dip!

 - Cotija cheese: A slightly salty cheese that’s tradionally used in Mexican street corn.
 (You can also replace it with feta if you prefer.)

 - Lime: I LOVE using lots of lime so sometimes I’ll add the juice of 3 limes instead of 2 like the recipe says.
 (This is really a personal prefer so I would suggest tasting the dip after each lime is added.)

 - Spices: Chili powder, salt and pepper are all you need to flavor up this dip!

-In simple terms, Mexican street corn is just a corn cob that’s been grilled/cooked, then slathered with mayonnaise and sprinkled with cotija cheese, cilantro and chili powder.
-(That might sound a little weird at first but trust me, it really is delicious!)
-But for this recipe I wanted to lighten it up a bit so I swapped out the mayo for light sour cream and added a touch more salt with a ton of lime juice.
-(Mayo on it’s own is pretty salty so to make up for it we have to add a little extra salt to get the flavor just right.
-You can also add salt to taste if you prefer too!)
+Mexican street corn is a corn cob that’s been grilled/cooked, then slathered with mayonnaise and sprinkled with cotija cheese, cilantro and chili powder.
+(That might sound a little weird to some of you but trust me, it really is delicious! 🙂 ) For my recipe though, I really wanted to lighten it up so I swapped out the mayo for light sour cream and added a touch more salt with a ton of lime juice.
+(Mayo on it’s own is much more salty than sour cream so we have to add a little extra salt to get the flavors just right.
+You can definitely cut down on the amount of salt though if you prefer!)

 Should I use fresh or frozen corn?